 A Permanent Solution to Missing Teeth

-Find out how an implant dentist can help improve your smile with tooth implants and make the dental implant process easy.
-We will guide you through each step of the implant process, from placing the dental implant to restoring the final tooth.
+How can an implant dentist improve your smile with tooth implants and make the dental implant process easy?
+We guide you through each step of the implant process, from placing the dental implant to restoring the final tooth.

 Why Choose A Dental Implant?

-Statistics show that 69% of adults ages 35 to 44 have lost at least one permanent tooth to an accident, gum disease, a failed root canal or tooth decay.
-Furthermore, by age 74, 26% of adults have lost all of their permanent teeth.
+69% of adults ages 35 to 44 have lost at least one permanent tooth to an accident, gum disease, a failed root canal or tooth decay.
+By age 74, 26% of adults have lost all of their permanent teeth.

 For more information about a specific type of dental implant, please click any of the buttons below.